On $\mathbb{Z}_2$-Thurston norms and pseudo-horizontal surfaces in orientable Seifert $3$-manifolds: Pseudo-vertical and pseudo-horizontal surfaces

 \begin{Remark} The pseudo-horizontal surfaces have a more geometric description.
-Jaco \cite{Ja} constructed what is now called ``staircase'' surfaces in $M_0 = B_0 \times S^1$.
-Then the pseudo-horizontal surfaces are obtained by attaching either disks or a single non-orientable surface in a solid torus to such a staircase surface.
-A more concrete picture in a specific small Seifert fibered manifold is shown in Figure 2 after Example 4.1 of our paper. \end{Remark}
+Jaco \cite{Ja} constructed what is now called ``staircase'' surfaces in $M_0 = \Sigma_g^n \times S^1$.
+Then a pseudo-horizontal surface is obtained by attaching either disks or the geometrically incompressible non-orientable surfaces in $R_i$'s to such a staircase surface.
+A more concrete picture in a specific Seifert fibered manifold is shown in Figure 3 of Example \ref{first-example} in our paper. \end{Remark}